Tanimnoob/Ecomerce-system-seller-/README.md

 # Ecomerce-system-seller-
-this is my first webtec project i am doing the seller part
+this is my first webtec project i am doing the seller part.
+Using PHP,HTML,Json